Corporate Policy re: Sponsored Preclinical Research Budgeting

 3. Policy principles

-The principles of fiduciary responsibility required toward Solid’s investors and, more importantly, our commitment to utilizing funds to directly impact patients, require that Solid engage in cost effective and consistent costing activities, while simultaneously allowing institutions and researchers to receive a reasonable and competitive reimbursement for their services.
-To that end, it was determined by Solid’s Board of Directors that, in order to maximize the funds that are devoted directly to patient care expenses, institutional overhead expenses should be capped at twenty percent (20%).
+The principles of fiduciary responsibility with regard to Solid’s investors and, more importantly, our commitment to utilizing funds to directly impact patients, require that Solid engage in cost effective and consistent costing activities, while simultaneously allowing institutions and researchers to receive a reasonable and competitive reimbursement for their services.
+To that end, it was determined by Solid that, in order to maximize the funds that are devoted directly to patient care expenses, institutional overhead expenses should be capped at twenty percent (20%).

 4. Policy statement